 Installing development-related software in the past has required the compiler tool-chain that comes with Xcode.
 Thankfully, if you don’t need or want Xcode, those compiler tools are now available separately, saving download time and many gigabytes of disk space.

 Alternatively, there are some reasons you might want the full version of Xcode:

 - To compile the few tools that won’t compile without Xcode

 - To download and manually compile open-source Mac applications

 - To develop your own Mac/iOS applications

 If you don’t need Xcode, you can skip ahead now to the Homebrew section below, since that step will automatically install Apple’s Command Line Tools.
 If you want to install Xcode, or if you prefer to install the Command Line Tools manually instead of having Homebrew take care of it for you, run the following command in the Terminal:

-You will then be asked whether you want to install Xcode or the command line developer tools, with the latter being the default.
-If you choose the Get Xcode option, after installation has completed be sure to launch the Xcode application once to accept the EULA.
+You may be asked whether you want to install Xcode or the command line developer tools, with the latter being the default.
+If you choose to install Xcode, after installation has completed be sure to launch the Xcode application once to accept the end-user license agreement (EULA).

 Sometimes you may need cross-platform software — usually without a GUI and accessible only via the command line — that isn’t readily available via the Mac App Store.
 Homebrew provides an easy way to install these packages, so let’s fire up Terminal.app and install it: